 Tom Brady, Gisele Bündchen announce divorce after 13 years

-TAMPA - Tom Brady and Gisele Bündchen have finalized their divorce, ending the 13-year marriage between two superstars who respectively reached the pinnacles of fashion and football.
+SAN FRANCISCO -- Tom Brady and Gisele Bündchen have finalized their divorce, they announced Friday, ending the 13-year marriage between two superstars who respectively reached the pinnacles of fashion and football.

+Brady and Bündchen posted statements on Instagram late Friday morning, each saying they had "amicably" reached the decision.

 The announcement landed in the midst of Brady's 23rd NFL season, and just months after the seven-time Super Bowl champion put an end to his short-lived retirement.